 - Explore the energetic neighborhoods of Buenos Aires

-- Walk along the thundering cliffs of Iguazu Falls, the largest waterfall system in the world
+- Walk along the cliffs of Iguazú Falls, the largest waterfall system in the world

 Suggested activities include:

-After breakfast, you will be transferred to the Buenos Aires airport for your flight to Puerto Iguazu.
-This city is home to the Argentinian side of Iguazu falls, the world's largest waterfall system.
-Upon arrival in Puerto Iguazu, you will be transferred to your hotel.
+After breakfast, you will be transferred to the Buenos Aires airport for your flight to Puerto Iguazú.
+This city is home to the Argentine side of Iguazú Falls, the world's largest waterfall system.
+Upon arrival in Puerto Iguazú, you will be transferred to your hotel.

 Chat with a local specialist who can help organize your trip.

 Day 3: Transfer to Iguazú Falls (Argentina Side)

 After breakfast, a driver will pick you up and transfer you to the entrance of Iguazú National Park on the Argentine side of the falls.
 This is where you will begin the day's adventure.
 It's a full-day excursion that involves traversing three circuit routes around the falls, each offering exceptional vantage points from which to view this magnificent natural wonder.

 Circuit routes include: